mdalmaruf/INFT-1207/Selenium-Automated-Testing.md

       assert driver.current_url == "https://www.saucedemo.com/inventory.html"
   ```

+##### Code Explanation
+    - The `driver()` fixture initializes a Chrome browser using Selenium WebDriver.
+    - implicitly_wait(10): Sets a timeout to wait for elements to load before throwing an error.
+    - yield driver: Makes the WebDriver instance available to tests.
+    - driver.quit(): Ensures the browser closes after each test to free up resources.
+    - The `test_valid_login()` function tests valid login by entering correct credentials and validating the resulting URL.
+    - Key Assertion: Ensures the user is redirected to the inventory page after logging in.

 #### 5. Run Tests from Command Line
   - You can run the test using `pytest`:
   ```bash